 So who saw the entire ancient system of slavery as evil and denounced it?
 The answer is alarming: no one—Christian or non-Christian—at least, no one during the first three centuries after Christ based on the extant written records.
 Although certain writers noted the immorality of abusing slaves, no one condemned the entire system of slavery.
 For example, Paul claimed that “slave traders” were “lawbreakers and rebels” (1 Timothy 1:9-10) so he would have certainly had a problem with that key aspect of New World slavery, but he did not denounce slaveholding itself.
 Later in the same letter, he commanded slaves to “consider their masters worthy of full respect” (6:1).

 Why did centuries pass without anyone speaking out against the institution of slavery?
-Most likely they couldn’t see the evil of slaveholding because it was simply a part of life.
+Most likely they couldn’t see the evil of slaveholding because it was simply a part of daily life.
 If they felt misgivings about it, perhaps they justified it in various ways.
 First, slaves were captives of war and slavery was a result of one country defeating another country.
 Second, slavery was better than having hundreds of thousands of homeless people.
 Third, slaves benefited socially and intellectually by living with their masters.
 Fourth, some people chose to become slaves so how could that be evil?

 An Ancient Abolitionist